GridGain-Demos/gridgain-technology-primer/docs/Setup.md

 <pre>>>> +---------------------------------------------------------------------------------------------------+
 >>> | If you are already using Control Center, you can add the cluster manually using a one-time token: |
 </pre>

+> [!note]
+> **Control Center** is a management and monitoring tool for GridGain and Apache Ignite clusters.
+It features a graphical user interface that helps you query the data, perform administrative tasks and monitor your clusters.

 > [!important]
 > **Checkpoint:** You should get to see a token printed on each of the terminals from where you started the server nodes.
 You should also get to see Topology snapshot that shows `servers=2`.